Quality engineering

 Quality engineering is the discipline of engineering concerned with the principles and practice of product and service quality assurance and control.
-In software development, it is the management, development, operation and maintenance of IT systems and enterprise architectures with a high quality standard.
+In software development, it is the management, development, operation and maintenance of IT systems and enterprise architectures with high quality standard.

 Description

 Quality engineering is the discipline of engineering that creates and implements strategies for quality assurance in product development and production as well as software development.

 Quality Engineers focus on optimizing product quality which W. Edwards Deming defined as:

 Quality engineering body of knowledge includes: